 Basically it is not really relevant, how exactly the TCP/IP connection or the IPX connection is established.
 The actual contents sent by the game must of course be transported properly to the other peers.
-But whether it is a native IPX connection or an RFC 1234 IPX server, are details the game will know nothing about.
-Same goes for TCP via some VPN solution.
+But if it is a native IPX connection or an RFC 1234 IPX server, are details the game will not know anything about.
+Same goes for some VPN solutions via TCP.
 It is just important to note, that when doing an analysis of network traffic, one must of course keep in mind, that overhead from other protocols (e.g. RFC 1234 UDP headers and IPX headers) is to be excluded from any analysis for DirectPlay game queries.

-When receiving the TCP packages, the following socket header is considered to be part of the DirectPlay header by WireShark.
-Considering that it is not part of the IPX packages, it stands to reason, that this based on a wrong assumption that it is part of the DirectPlay contents.
-It must be skipped to get to the actual DirectPlay contents.
+When receiving the TCP packages, the following anet header is considered to be part of the Direct Play header by WireShark.
+Considering that it is not part of the IPX packages, it stands to reason, that this is a wrong assumption that it is part of the DirectPlay contents, but the anet header.
+It must be skipped to get to the actual DirectPlay contents:

 Offset Description

 00/00 Size of the entire part, including the DirectPlay contents (0x8e 0x00)

 02/02 Token (0xb0 0xfa)

 04/04 AF_NET (0x02 0x00)

 06/06 Port for the UDP session, 2 Bytes

 08/08 IP (0x00 0x00 0x00 0x00)

-12/0c Padding (0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x
+12/0c Padding (0x00 0x00 0x00 0x00 0x00 0x00 0x00)

 So in total a length of 20 bytes can be skipped, to get to the DirectPlay contents.
-The offsets below are all based on the assumption, that this socket header is already stripped from the data.